calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 Things people bugger up with teacher training
 ----------------------------------------------

+* Read the handbook
 * collate information from multiple sources
     * multiple schools, multiple university modules
     * mechanical dates and locations
         * look at the calendar
     * keep group wiki (between you can collate information)
     * Emails will be sent to mandatory surveys
-        * "I didnt get it"
+        * "I didnt get it" - not an excuse

 * Accusational tone -> problem solving
     * I have tried
 * Email rules - take notes - don't be told things twice
 * Don't say "I will not be attending" ask permission
 * Your classmates are not your friends, they are other professionals you work with

-* tackle language swiftly (this is to help you develop and prevent issues later)
+* tackle language + attendance swiftly (this is to help you develop and prevent issues later)

+* Don't talk about your finances
+* Don't talk about your career aspirations, etc as a trainee
+    * You simply don't know the domain yet
 * You don't need to personal friends with colleagues to be able to work with them professionally
     * There are age and cultural differences
 * Get out of the mindset of being "a student at uni"